Updated: Feb 28

 I believe nature allows us to find inner balance, reflect going back to basics, reconnect with ourselves and others.
 As studies show, bringing nature and meaningful human connexions into our daily lives is important for our mental and physical wellbeing.
 Remember we are nature.

 Don’t stop reading here!
 I just got started.
-When you click on the document above, "Journey through the Overland Track", through storytelling, I wish to transport you into one of my best travel memories, inspiring you to always go out of your comfort zone.
+Click here to learn more, "Journey through the Overland Track", through storytelling, I wish to transport you into one of my best travel memories, inspiring you to always go out of your comfort zone.
 I often read or watch documentaries retracing amazing stories about expeditions and travel adventures; however they can be extreme and it can be difficult to identify yourself in it.
 So, through my personal story, I hope I will light up your spirit, get you excited to join my tribe at least once in a lifetime.
 Along your reading, you will find many tips and tricks really useful for hiking and recreate this adventure at home.

 Why the Overland Track ?